 Gratis is a tiny village located in the state of Ohio.
 With a population of 831 people and just one neighborhood, Gratis is the 602nd largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Gratis is generally considered to be a blue-collar town.
-36.47% of the Gratis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gratis is a blue-collar town, with 36.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gratis is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Gratis who work in sales jobs (16.24%), management occupations (8.47%), and architecture and engineering (7.76%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.61% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.61% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Gratis is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Gratis really has some of the features that families look for when choosing a good community to raise children.
 Is Gratis perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.